gts-software/infrastructure-playbooks/readme.md

 git clone https://github.com/core-process/infrastructure-playbooks.git
 ```

-## Setup and Manage the Inventory
+## Manage the Inventory

-Initialize your inventory.
+Initialize your inventory:

 ```sh
 mkdir infrastructure-inventory && cd infrastructure-inventory ../infrastructure-playbooks/inventory-init.sh
 ```

-Adjust and/or remove the example hosts of the newly generated inventory.
+Adjust or remove the example hosts of the newly generated inventory.
 Setup new hosts either manually or by utilizing the [linux-unattended-installation](https://github.com/core-process/linux-unattended-installation) project.

 Add hosts to the inventory with the help of the `inventory-add.sh` script: